Tsuk1ko/nhentai-helper/README.md

 ## Other features

-### NyaHentai support
+### nHentai mirror sites support

-This script also support NyaHentai.
-You need to know two things:

-1. Its domains change frequently.
-If the script does not run on some domains, you can add them to *User matches*.
-2. If doujins cannot be downloaded, find the correct image URL and modify *Custom Download URL*.
+This script also support some nHentai mirror sites such as NyaHentai.
+If the script does not run on some domains, you can add them to *User matches*, find the correct image URL and set *Custom Download URL*.

+> A bad news: This script will not be available on **the doujin list page of all mirror sites** and **the doujin details page of some mirror sites** in the near future.
+I'm too lazy to explain the full reason in English.
+In simple terms it's because of CloudFlare and there's nothing I can do about it.

 ### Language filter